Geometry of Pseudodifferential algebra bundles and Fourier Integral Operators: Group of invertible Fourier integral operators

 Finally then it follows that the classical algebra $\Psi^0(Z;V)$ is the projective limit of the Banach algebras obtained by appending \eqref{27.August.2012.46} to the inductive definition of $\cB_j$ and adding corresponding terms to the norm $\|\cdot\|_j.$

 This completes the characterization of the Fr\'echet topology on $\Psi^0(Z;V)$ and shows that $G^0(Z;V)$ is indeed the intersection of the group of invertible elements. \end{proof}

-As noted above, this characterization of $G^0(Z;V)$ as a projective limit of smooth Banach groups is stronger than the earlier desciptions in the literature.
+As noted above, this characterization of $G^0(Z;V)$ as a projective limit of smooth Banach groups is stronger than the earlier descriptions in the literature.
 The well-known fact that the Lie algebra of $G^0(Z;V)$ is $\Psi^0(Z;V)$ follows easily.
 It is also the case that the exponential map from the Lie algebra $\Psi^0(Z;V)$ to $G^0(Z;V)$ is a smooth isomorphism of a neighbourhood of $0$ to a neighbourhood of the identity.
 This can be seen from the holomorphic functional calculus.
-Namely, if $B(\Id,\frac14)$ is the ball, in terms of the $L^2$ operator norm, around the identity in $G^0(Z;V)$ then for each $A\in B(\Id,\frac14),$ $\log(A)\in\cB_0$ can be represented in terms of a contour integral around $|z-1|=\ha$ in terms of the resolvent family.
-Since the latter is necessarily a map into $\Psi^0(Z;V)$ it follows directly that $\log A\in\Psi^0(Z;V)$ and that $\exp(\log A)=A.$ Thus the group $G^0(Z;V)$ behaves in a manner very close to that of a finite-dimensional Lie group, in contrast to most Fr\'echet Lie groups.
+Namely, if $B(\Id,\frac14)$ is the ball, in terms of the $L^2$ operator norm, around the identity in $G^0(Z;V)$ then for each $A\in B(\Id,\frac14),$ $\log(A)\in\cB_0$ can be represented in terms of a contour integral around $|z-1|=\ha$ of the resolvent family.
+Since the latter is necessarily a map into $\Psi^0(Z;V)$ it follows directly that $\log A\in\Psi^0(Z;V)$ and that $\exp(\log A)=A.$ Thus the group $G^0(Z;V)$ behaves in many ways like a Banach Lie group.

 Now, we pass to the more complicated group $\GL(\cF^0(Z;V))$ of invertible Fourier integral operators.
-First consider the subgroup $\GL_0(\cF^0(Z;V))$ corresponding to canonical transformations which are in the connected component of the identity, $\Can_0(Z).$ This subgroup gives a fibration
+First consider the subgroup $\GL_{\dag}(\cF^0(Z;V))$ corresponding to canonical transformations which are in the connected component of the identity, $\Can_0(Z).$ This subgroup gives a short exact sequence of topological groups, which is shown in Lemma~\ref{27.August.2012.48} to be a principal bundle,

 Omori in \cite{Omori}, see also \cite{Michor}, discusses the diffeomorphism group of a compact manifold and this discussion applies to the contact group to give a `projective (inverse) limit Hilbert' structure on $\Can_0(Z)$ arising from the completion of the group with respect to Sobolev topologies (of order tending to infinity).